RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 - Work order and Scouting find modals on the session now accomodate mobile and small screens better.
 - Dropdowns for gravity well, location type have been alphabetized.
 - Settings pane now scrolls properly on mobile.
+- Selecting `copper` or `iron` no longer breaks the Market Price finder.
 - Misc other theme and UI fixes.

 -----